0x4483/formal-logic/README.md

 1. Sentential Logic

-  a.
-Syntax and Semantics
+  + Syntax and Semantics
-  b.
-Proofs and Strategies
+  + Proofs and Strategies

 2. Predicate Logic